TheIndianProgrammer/Showcase_for_DPS/README.md

 ## MChat Chatbot

-An AI-enabled & GUI equipped chatbot and assistant which can also be activated by voice.
+An AI-enabled chatbot and assistant with GUI.
+It also has text-to-speech features.

 #### Learnt in AI Bootcamp & Tech with Tim